Frequently Asked Questions

 What weather sources does PlaneWX use?

-PlaneWX aggregates data from multiple official sources: • METARs – Current airport observations • TAFs – Terminal Aerodrome Forecasts (24-30 hour forecasts) • Regional Weather – Synthesized from NWS Area Forecast Discussions • GFS/NBM – Extended forecast models • Model Consensus Winds – HRRR, GFS, NAM, and ECMWF upper-air winds for all planning horizons (current hour to 16 days) • AIRMETs/SIGMETs/G-AIRMETs – Hazard advisories (including graphical polygon data) • CWAs – Center Weather Advisories • CPC/WPC – Extended outlooks and synoptic analysis All data comes from NOAA, NWS, and FAA sources.
+PlaneWX aggregates data from multiple official sources: • METARs – Current airport observations (worldwide ICAO) • TAFs – Terminal Aerodrome Forecasts (worldwide ICAO) • Regional Weather – Synthesized from NWS Area Forecast Discussions (US only) • GFS/NBM – Extended forecast models • ECMWF – European Centre medium-range model (used as primary model for non-US routes) • Model Consensus Winds – Geography-aware mix of regional hi-res models (HRRR, HRDPS, ICON-EU, ICON-D2, AROME where applicable) plus GFS and ECMWF upper-air winds for planning horizons from the current hour to 16 days • AIRMETs/SIGMETs/G-AIRMETs – US hazard advisories (graphical polygon data) • International SIGMETs – Worldwide severe weather advisories via NOAA's ISIGMET feed • CWAs – Center Weather Advisories • CPC/WPC – Extended outlooks and synoptic analysis (US only) US products (G-AIRMETs, WPC) are automatically suppressed when planning international routes so you never see empty or misleading sections.

 Does PlaneWX meet the requirements of 14 CFR §91.103?